betaflight/betaflight.com/docs/wiki/configurator/vtx-tab.md

 # Video Transmitter Tab

-Set up your video transmitter using this tab.
-It allows you to set the power, band, and channels for your VTX.
+Configure the video transmitter (VTX) using this tab.
+It allows setting of the power, band, channels, etc.

 :::note
 When using a DJI or Walksnail video transmitters, this tab can be ignored.